Data Scientist Geeks are Chic

 For the last few decades many executives and strategic consulting firms have followed the framework of the popular Harvard Business School professor, Michael S. Porter.
 Porter has basically advocated three types of generic strategies.
 Here they are, but notice that with today’s real time data access and technology-driven markets and economies, each generic strategy is vulnerable:

-- This is accomplished via improving process efficiencies, unique access to low-cost inputs (e.g., labor, materials), vertical integration, or avoiding certain costs.
+- Cost leadership strategy.
+This is accomplished via improving process efficiencies, unique access to low-cost inputs (e.g., labor, materials), vertical integration, or avoiding certain costs.
 Think Walmart.
 But today other firms using lean management techniques and data analysis methods can quickly lower their costs.

 So, how will an organization gain a competitive edge?
 In my opinion the best defense is agility with quicker and smarter decision making.
 This is accomplished by achieving competency with business analytics that can provide a long-term sustaining competitive advantage.It means the executives must create an organizational culture for metrics and analytics.